Student Organization Funding Policies

 If you use a University vehicle, please add fuel during your trip only if necessary, and save the receipt.
 Otherwise, Fleet Services will re-fuel the vehicle when you return it, and add the cost of the fuel to your final bill.
 This fuel is less expensive than other fuel stations.
 Submit any fuel receipts and this final bill, and any receipts for highway tolls, parking, or other related expenses.

-If you choose to use your personal vehicle, you should calculate your costs by multiplying the total miles you drove for organization business by the current IRS mileage reimbursement rate, which in 2021 is $0.56 per mile.
+If you choose to use your personal vehicle, you should calculate your costs by multiplying the total miles you drove for organization business by the current IRS mileage reimbursement rate, which is $0.655 per mile as of January 1, 2023.
 You must include this calculation in your proof of payment submission, as well as the license plate number of the vehicle(s) you drove, the date(s) of travel, origin, destination, business purpose, miles traveled, and any additional expenses for which you are requesting reimbursement, such as highway tolls and parking.
-The mileage rate includes the cost of fuel, so please do not submit fuel receipts, as we will not reimburse you for fuel.
+The mileage rate includes the cost of fuel, so please do not submit fuel receipts, as we will not reimburse you for fuel separately from the mileage.

 Getting your money (WCG)